msc-acse/acse-9-independent-research-project-Falfat/README.md

 `git clone http://github.com/msc-acse/acse-9-independent-research-project-Falfat.git`

-- The contents in the file should be copied to the Rhinoceros 6 script folder for use as described below
+- The contents in the file should be copied to the Rhinoceros 6 script folder for use, as described below

 `~\McNeel\Rhinoceros\6.0\scripts`